 Incline walking on a treadmill vs uphill walking outdoors

 If you’re short on time or don’t want to be outside in the heat while you work out, then incline walking is a great way to speed up your heart rate.
-If you want a good workout over a long period, then uphill walking outdoors will be more beneficial.
+Walking outdoors uphill will be more beneficial if you want a good workout over a long period.

-While these techniques will both help strengthen your leg muscles, there are some differences in intensity and duration that make it more beneficial to walk outdoors.
+While these techniques will both help strengthen your leg muscles, some differences in intensity and duration make it more beneficial to walk outdoors.